Introduction to Structure, Periodicity and Coordination Chemistry

 This module explores modern approaches to drug discovery and will involve discussions on how chemical structure influences the molecular properties, biological activity, and toxicity of drugs.
 Many examples from case histories of successful medicines will be used to illustrate the underlying chemical principles.

-In this module, you’ll spend around 8 hours per week on placement in a school, teaching in a classroom.
+In this module, you’ll spend around eight hours per week on placement in a school, teaching in a classroom.
 You will attend training sessions and you’ll keep a journal, provide a lesson pack and give a presentation on your experiences being a classroom assistant.
 These will form the basis for assessment in this module.

 Chemical Biology and Enzymes